chriscrichter/Employee-Directory/README.md

 <img src="assets/employee-directory.png" width="600" height="350">

+## User Story

+As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.

 ## Business Context

 An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
 It would be particularly helpful to be able to filter employees by name.